 The Prado is considered one of the best museums on the planet.
 There are works from Spanish (El Greco, Velázquez, and Goya), Flemish and Dutch (Rubens, van Dyck, and Brueghel), Italian (Botticelli, Tintoretto, Titian, Caravaggio, and Veronese), and German (Albrecht Dürer, Lucas Cranach, and Baldung Grien) artists.
-I love the Prado and I love the surrounding tree-lined boulevard that leads to it.
+I love the Prado and the tree-lined boulevard that leads to it.
 You can get free admission from Tuesday to Saturday from 6pm to 8pm, or Sundays from 5pm to 8pm.

 Royal Botanical Garden

 Built between 1797 and 1839, this park is right across from the Prado and boasts lakes, labyrinths, squares, lots of plants and flowers, and fountains.
 There’s even a little veggie garden during the summer months.
-While a beautiful place, the pollen really made my allergies go wild so for people with similar afflictions, I’d take an Allegra (and some tissues) before heading in.
+While a beautiful place, the pollen really made my allergies go wild, so for people with similar afflictions, I’d take an Allegra (and some tissues) before heading in.

 Reina Sofía – This museum houses Madrid’s best collection of modern art.
 It includes many of Pablo Picasso’s big works as well as art by Miró, Kandinsky, Dalí, and Bacon.
-You can get free admission from Monday to Saturday between 7pm to 9pm (except Tuesdays) and Sunday from 3 pm to 7 pm.
+You can get free admission from Monday to Saturday from 7pm to 9pm (except Tuesdays) and Sunday from 3 pm to 7 pm.

 El Retiro Park

-Museo de Historia de Madrid – The municipal museum of Madrid, it is dedicated to the history of Madrid from 1561 to present.
+Museo de Historia de Madrid – The municipal museum of Madrid, this is dedicated to the history of Madrid from 1561 to present.
 The museum highlights daily life in the city, and while many exhibits from the old city museum were moved here after its closure, sadly most are still in the warehouse.

 Drink gin and tonics

-Gin and Tonic bars are the new trend in Madrid, with many bars dedicating themselves to concocting new versions of this classic drink.
+Gin-and-tonic bars are the new trend in Madrid, with many bars dedicating themselves to concocting new versions of this classic drink.
 As a lover of gin and tonics, I was very excited.
 After a long day of sightseeing, go relax with a drink.
 Conde Nast Traveler has a good list of the best bars.

 Things to do on any day